BBVA/Overlord/overview.draft.md

 In order to ensure Rule's inmutability the Parametrization it's a complete separated solution.

 ## Implementations Problems
-Keep the same Rule across the different environments on different organizations and even projects.
-Rules are thought as a communication's tool.
-They are interchangeable across contexts and context can't "contaminate" the rule.
+Keep the same Rule across the different environments on different organizations and even projects is not easy.
+Rules are intended to be a communication's tool.
+They are valid across contexts and context can't "contaminate" the rule.

 Not everyone can modify every parameter.
-There is diferent kind of parameters and users to match, as it's described in the [Actors Documentation](https://bbva.github.io/Overlord/overview/actors/).
+There are different kinds of parameters and users to match, as it's described in the [Actors Documentation](https://bbva.github.io/Overlord/overview/actors/).

 ## Solution architecture
-The current set of parameters are:
+The current set of parameters defined in Overlord are:
   - Check Params
   - Target Params
   - Gather Params